 - Hard contact lenses should not be worn for at least four weeks prior to surgery

-On the day before LASIK vision correction surgery, patients should stop using any makeup, lotions, perfumes, or creams that may cause debris to get into the eye.
+On the day before surgery, patients should stop using any makeup, lotions, perfumes, or creams that may cause debris to get into the eye.
 Patients should also arrange transportation for after the surgery as it may take several days to adjust to the change in their vision.
-LASIK eye surgeons may request patients thoroughly wash their eyes to prevent any chance of infection.
+Surgeons may request patients thoroughly wash their eyes to prevent any chance of infection.

-If you are interested in LASIK vision correction and would like to determine whether you are a candidate for laser surgery, or if you would like to know more about preparing for the LASIK procedure, find a LASIK eye surgeon in your area.
+If you are interested and would like to determine whether you are a candidate for laser surgery, or if you would like to know more about preparing for the LASIK procedure, find a LASIK eye surgeon in your area.
 DocShop’s online directory can help you locate an experienced, skilled refractive surgeon near you.